bplaat/neva-processor/README.md

 ## Modes
 Like I sad each instruction has two bits that select a mode which the instruction is run in.
 This mode chooses what the source data is for the instruction.
 There are four different modes:
 - The first is that the next immediate byte is used as the data.
-- The second is that the first two bits of the next byte is used to select a register which contains the data and then adds the displacement.
+- The second is that the first two bits of the next byte is used to select a register which contains the data and then adds the signed displacement.
 - The third mode is that de next immediate byte is used as a address for the memory and the read byte is used as data.
-- The fourth mode reads a register adds the displacement and uses it as the address for the memory and uses the byte that it reads as data.
+- The fourth mode reads a register adds the signed displacement and uses it as the address for the memory and uses the byte that it reads as data.
 ```
 0 = data = imm
 1 = data = reg + dis
 2 = address = imm, data = [address]
 3 = address = reg + dis, data = [address]
 ```

+## Memory Banking
+Originally, the Neva processor only had an 8-bit address bus.
+After a while I discovered that this was a little too little for larger programs such as: the game pong.
+So I opted to add a simple banking system.

+The banking system works as follows: there are three bank registers, the code, the data and the stack bank and you can adjust these bank registers with certain bank instructions:
+- The code bank works as the higher byte of the instruction fetch cycle.
+- The data bank works as the higher byte of the load and store instructions.
+- The stack bank works as the higher byte of stack instructions.

+I have chosen to split these three bank registers as this gives the possibility to use for example a data bank and different code banks or to use a code bank and different data banks. **Banks are so far only supported in the JavaScript simulator**.
+Thanks to this banking system, the Neva processor now has a 16-bit address bus and can now use 2 ^ 16 = 65536 bytes of memory!

 ## Instructions
 Because we use five bits for the instruction opcode there is room for 32 different instructions: